Attorney at Mueller, Schmidt, Mulholland & Cooling

 Under premises liability law, legal theories to prove ride malfunction liability include:

-A personal injury attorney would build the liability case by gathering specific facts through an accident investigation and witness interviews to help ride injury victims recover compensation for their:
+A personal injury attorney builds a case by gathering specific facts through an accident investigation and witness interviews to help ride injury victims recover compensation for their:

-How Security Negligence Can Cause Fall Fair Injuries
+How Security Negligence Can Result in Injuries at the Iowa State Fair

-Amusement parks, fairs, and festivals are required to follow strict security guidelines, but negligent errors and poor judgment still exist and can lead to accidents on the premises.
+Amusement parks, fairs, and festivals are required to follow strict security guidelines and expect patrons to follow their safety measures, but negligence and poor judgment can still lead to accidents on the premises.

 The types of dangers and risks from a lack of safety and security measures that can cause fall fair injuries include: